isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-macbook-pro-touch-bar-increases-productivity-in-music-making.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Macbook Pro Touch bar - Music Productivity!
-$12025-05-19T00:00:00+00:00
 categories:
 - Laptops
 tags: []
 slug: /macbook-pro-touch-bar-increases-productivity-in-music-making/
-$12025-05-19T00:00:00+03:00
 ---

 ****
 Hi Guys.
 I recently purchased MacBook Pro and I love its Touch bar - located above the keyboard.
-Also, Apple released an update allowing the use of the touch bar (for some of the
+Also,Â Apple released an update allowing the use of the touch bar (for some of the
 [best Mac for music production](https://pestpolicy.com/best-mac-for-music-production/) )
 with the Logic Pro X.